JohnRTitor/Shell-Programming-Assignments/README.md

 ## License

-This repository is licensed under the [Apache 2.0 License](LICENSE).
+You are welcome to use/modify/distribute the code as per the [Apache 2.0 License](LICENSE).
 Please review the license file for more details.

 ## Contributions

-I appreciate your interest, but at the moment, I am not accepting contributions or issues.
-This repository is primarily for personal coursework storage and reference.
+Contributions are primarily done by my classmates.
+However if you are interested in fixing bugs, or adding basic beginner level general problems, you are requested to follow our [contributing guidelines](CONTRIBUTING.md).

 Happy coding!